-Complete the Strategy/Activity Table with each of your school's strategies/activities.
+Strategies/ActivitiesComplete the Strategy/Activity Table with each of your school's strategies/activities.
 Add additional rows as necessary.

-Strategy/ Activity # Description Students to be Served Proposed Expenditures 3.1 Work with SMMUSD for every MMS staff member to become trained in Restorative Justice. all students 3000 District LCAP Funds 3.4 Establish 8th grade - 6th grade mentor partnerships.
+Strategy/ Activity # Description Students to be Served Proposed Expenditures Work with SMMUSD for every MMS staff member to become trained in Restorative Justice. all students 3000 Site Formula Funds 3.4 Establish 8th grade - 6th grade mentor partnerships.
 8th grade students will be identified, trained and used to help students in 6th grade support classes.
 This will include orientation to Malibu Middle school at the beginning of the year, games and team building throughout the year, and trained students in conflict resolution establishing the Manta Ray way.
 Mentors will play a significant role in the opening of the school year.
-Paid time for teachers to plan the orientation and mentorship activities. all students 8339 District LCAP Funds

-3.5 Continue with monthly grade level meetings (assemblies) that will include performances, games, student recognition, and campus messages and reminders.
+Paid time for teachers to plan the orientation and mentorship activities. all students 9365 Site Formula Funds 3.5 Continue with monthly grade level meetings (assemblies) that will include performances, games, student recognition, and campus messages and reminders.
 Grade level meetings are run to build a sense of community, identity and belonging for students at school.
-Additionally once a month will be a school-wide meeting (assembly) for the same purposes but to do it as a full school.
-Meetings will take place outside at the amphitheater, utilizing our amazing outdoor setting. all students 1900 District LCAP Funds ----- --- -------------- -----------------------------
+Additionally once a month will be a school-wide meeting (assembly) for the same purposes but to do it as a full school. all students 1300 Restricted Lottery

+Meetings will take place outside at the amphitheater, utilizing our amazing outdoor setting.